 - 9.1 We will, as far as it is possible to do so, avoid imposing disproportionate and over burdensome conditions on premises.
 We will not impose standard conditions on premises licences other than mandatory conditions prescribed by the Act.
 We will adopt a position of reasonableness and proportionality. - 9.2 Following proven objections or reviews, we will consider imposing realistic conditions appropriate to the circumstances of each individual case.
-The pool of conditions we will consider is illustrated at Appendix D. These are model conditions of best practice approved by Parliament.
-We will also consider other conditions proposed by responsible authorities in any particular case. - 9.3 We will not impose any condition in relation to the nature of the plays which may be performed or the manner of their performance.
-The absence of any such
+We will consider model conditions of best practice and we will also consider other conditions proposed by responsible authorities in any particular case.

-- condition by the licensing authority does not imply any exemption from any other statutory prohibition, such as the Obscene Publications Act or common law. - 9.4.1 We will however reserve the right to impose any condition which is necessary to promote any of the licensing objectives where an objection to or application for a review of a licence is made.
+- 9.3 We will not impose any condition in relation to the nature of the plays which may be performed or the manner of their performance.
+The absence of any such condition by the licensing authority does not imply any exemption from any other statutory prohibition, such as the Obscene Publications Act or common law. - 9.4.1 We will however reserve the right to impose any condition which is necessary to promote any of the licensing objectives where an objection to or application for a review of a licence is made.